 What Jayson and Florell developed is a two-part beverage: sweet-flavored soda on the bottom with a creamy whipped flavored head on top.
 When sipped, the flavors combine for a taste that makes you think of caramel butter cookies.

 The drink looks like a beer, but it has no alcohol in it, and the foam is not a by-product of the drink.
 It’s added separately, and you cannot get a drink without it.
 That makes it hard for a curious person like me to tell what the soda tastes like on its own.
 Hard for sure, but not impossible.

 After I finished the first one, I ordered another Butterbeer, quickly removed the top with a spoon, and poured the soda into an empty plastic water bottle.
 At home, I compared it to other popular sodas on the market and found the best match was A&W Cream Soda.
 Okay, that part was easy.

 Now, for the tricky part: the foamy topping.

 Check out this short video I took at the Hollywood park:

 A weak foaming machine is used to distribute a pre-measured bubbling portion of the creamy topping into each cup.

-The machine is similar to a whipped cream machine, like the one behind the counter at The Cheesecake Factory that adds add a pile of whipped cream to every slice of cheesecake.
+The machine is similar to a whipped cream machine, like the one behind the counter at The Cheesecake Factory which adds a pile of whipped cream to every slice of cheesecake.
 But this machine makes a looser foam.
 And this is definitely not cream.
 Or any kind of dairy product, for that matter.
 According to The Huffington Post, J.K.
 Rowling was adamant that Butterbeer is a dairy-free product: